ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 It could be, for example, that application keys are stored encrypted in a database such that any HSM in the cluster can decrypt and use them.
 Consider that in such a setup each physical HSM has has its own root hardware AK, as well, each tenant has a logical AK.

-While this example of a a hypothetical architecture is only illustrative, it is meant to show that the Evidence format presented in this document is flexible enough to handle future needs of complex multi-tenant cloud environments.
+While this example of a hypothetical architecture is only illustrative, it is meant to show that the Evidence format presented in this document is flexible enough to handle future needs of complex multi-tenant cloud environments.